 the most likely natural event in your area

 type of emergency.
 Do live in a flood zone?
 Then that

 should be your focus.
 The same thing applies to earthquake,

-should prepare for gang violence and civil unrest.
+should prepare for civil unrest.

 an emergency contact list